-Camomile points out that there’s no need to start asking ‘why’ questions immediately.
+Camomile pointed out that there’s no need to start asking “Why?” questions immediately.

-Camomile recognizes that finding out that your teenage daughter is engaging in self-harm is terrifying as a parent.
-She adds:
+She recognized that finding out your teenage daughter is engaging in self-harm is terrifying as a parent.

 “Often parents associate cutting with suicide, and often there is not an association.”

-Unless a child reports that they are actively suicidal or the cut requires immediate medical attention, it may not be necessary to jump to the same level of intervention as one would who is raising a teenage girl who is suicidal.
+Unless a child reports that they’re actively suicidal or the cut requires immediate medical attention, it may not be necessary to jump to the same level of intervention as one would if raising a teenage girl who is suicidal.*

-If you feel like your teen is in crisis, contact the National Suicide Prevention Hotline at 1-800-273-8255.
+If you feel like your teen is in crisis, contact the 988 Suicide & Crisis Lifeline for immediate support by calling, texting, or chatting 988.

-However, while cutting or self-harm are not always indicators of suicidal thoughts, suicidal ideation, or a warning sign of an attempt, those parenting teenage girls need to note that non-suicidal self-injury can be very dangerous.
+While cutting and self-harm are not always indicators of suicidal thoughts, suicidal ideation, or a warning sign of an attempt, those parenting teenage girls need to note that nonsuicidal self-injury can be very dangerous.
 Medical complications, severe injury, and death can occur in instances where a teenager causes more harm to themselves than they intended, making it just as serious as a suicide attempt.

 Getting Help for Your Daughter If She’s Cutting

-Parents raising teenage girls will need to be willing to actively participate in treatment that is recommended by a professional.
-Camomile notes:
+Parents raising teenage girls need to actively participate in treatment that’s recommended by a professional.

 “Remember that this is a family issue and not just the child’s.”

-It’s also important to notify the school counselor if the child has also been cutting at school.
+It’s also important to notify the school counselor if the child has been cutting at school.

 Self-harm is an indicator that mental health care is necessary.
 In creating a mental health network of doctors, therapists, psychiatrists, counselors, and loved ones, you’ll be able to get the assistance your family needs.